-- To set learning objectives that require the students to understand how what is known has come to be known for a given topic.
+- To set learning objectives that require the students to become familiar with the frameworks and methods employed to come to know what we do on each given topic.

-- To provide opportunities for students to come to know parts of the topic for themselves through practice using the disciplinary frameworks and their own experience.
+- To provide opportunities to use frameworks and methods to know parts of the topic for themselves through practice.
 This can be done individually or in groups.

 Why are these principles important?

 Knowledge is in a constant state of constant flux; it is usually highly context-dependent, often contested, and often changes, grows and develops.
-Furthermore, the frameworks by which we come to know are entrenched in history and culture.
-While this in itself is inevitable, the space in which the frameworks developed are increasingly contested.
-For example, the decolonising the curriculum movement challenges the validity of traditional curricula that are increasingly recognised to be western, white, middle-class and male and in a word, “colonised” (Arday et al., 2021).
-Principles one and two seek to provide a modest remedy to this by firstly acknowledging the history and cultural contexts in which the conceptual frameworks emerged and, secondly providing a space for them to be used in practice, questioned, contested and, if necessary, refuted.
+Furthermore, the frameworks and methods by which we come to know are entrenched in history and culture.
+While this in itself is inevitable, the space in which the frameworks and methods have developed are increasingly contested.
+For example, the decolonising the curriculum movement challenges the validity of traditional curricula that are increasingly recognised to be created from western, white, middle-class and male and in a word, “colonised” point of view (Arday et al., 2021).
+Teaching methods one and two seek to provide a modest remedy to this by firstly acknowledging the history and cultural contexts in which the conceptual frameworks and methods emerged and, secondly providing a space for them to be used in practice, questioned, contested and, if necessary, refuted.